awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-secretsmanager-secrettargetattachment.md

 `arn:aws:secretsmanager:us-west-2:123456789012:secret:my-path/my-secret-name-1a2b3c`

-This enables you to reference a secret you created in one part of the stack template from within the definition of another resource from a different part of the same template\.
+You can use the ARN to reference a secret you created in one part of the stack template from within the definition of another resource from a different part of the same template\.

 For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.